ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

    HEXDIG   = DIGIT / "A" / "B" / "C" / "D" / "E" / "F"
 ~~~~

-An example UUID using this textual representation from the previous table observed in {{sampleStringUUID}}.
+An example UUID using this textual representation from the above ABNF is shown in {{sampleStringUUID}}.
 Note that in this example the alphabetic characters may be all uppercase, all lowercase or mixed case as per {{RFC5234, Section 2.3}}

 ~~~~